chocolatey/docs/input/en-us/guides/create/mount-an-iso-in-chocolatey-package.md

 1. FOSS: Download [chocolatey-isomount.extension](https://chocolatey.org/api/v2/package/chocolatey-isomount.extension)
 1. Deploy the package to your internal repository.

-**NOTE**: MSP stands for Managed Service Provider.
+> :memo: **NOTE** MSP stands for Managed Service Provider.
 It along with Chocolatey for Business (C4B) are commercial editions of Chocolatey that come with [Package Internalizer](xref:recompile-packages) to convert existing packages to be 100% offline and reliable.
 FOSS (free open source software) is short for the open source edition.

 ### Step 2: Add chocolatey-isomount.extension Dependency